 - Electives for breadth, including Introduction to Bioinformatics, Cell Biology, Molecular Genetics, Developmental Genetics, Techniques in Biophysical Chemistry, Cellular Biotechnology and others

 Ph.D. students in Biological Chemistry receive teaching experience by serving as teaching assistants for one semester.
-Students interested in developing teaching skills can also participate in CRLT workshops, such as “preparing future faculty” and teaching certificate programs.
+Students interested in developing teaching skills can also participate in workshops offered by the Center for Research on Learning and Teaching (CRLT), such as “preparing future faculty” and teaching certificate programs.

 Ph.D.
 Qualifying Exam

-During the fall semester of their second year, students in Biological Chemistry write and defend orally an in-depth original research proposal.
-The written and oral components of the exam assess the student’s mastery of the required course content for the department and the student’s ability to reason analytically and to independently develop ideas and experimental approaches.
-A faculty preliminary examination committee works closely with the student in a step-by-step process from selection of a topic to the definition of specific aims and production of the final written proposal.
+At the end of their first year, students in Biological Chemistry write and defend orally an original research proposal.
+The written and oral components of the exam assess the student’s understanding of the required course content for the department and the student’s ability to reason analytically and to independently develop ideas and experimental approaches.
 Through this mechanism, students gain valuable experience in the preparation of a competitive research proposal and in the development of independence in scientific reasoning.

 Students in the Ph.D. program in Biological Chemistry typically receive their Ph.D. within 5 to 6 years (the average is less than 6 years, which is also the average for Ph.D. programs in biological sciences at the University).
 Over 543 of our graduates have pursued scientific careers in major academic, government and industrial positions.
 From 2006-2015, 71 students received their Ph.D. in Biological Chemistry.
 Of these, thirteen currently hold faculty positions, twenty are conducting postdoctoral work, fourteen are research scientists in industry, and six went on to earn medical or dental degrees.
 Additionally, some of our students have pursued careers in scientific public policy, public health, patent law, and clinical or scientific editing.
 Two graduates of the Department, Stanley Cohen, who discovered epidermal growth factor, and Marshall Nirenberg, who cracked the genetic code, are Nobel Laureates.